Animesh292/document-qa-app/README.md

 # Document Q&A System

 A full-stack web application that allows users to upload text documents and ask questions about them using AI-powered analysis.
-The system uses OpenAI's GPT-3.5-turbo to find relevant information and provide answers with source citations.
+The system uses Gemini's flash-2.5 to find relevant information and provide answers with source citations.

 ## Features